-From Advising Communities:
+From Advising Communities (now closed):

 Our client was EEA national and she has lived in the UK for over 6 years.
 She has two children - a three year old and aone year old.
 She has been working mostly continuously in the UK and had breaks only when she was on maternity leave.
 At the time when we first met her, she was still on maternity leave and was looking for a new job that will be able to accommodate her child care responsibilities.